Tips and tricks for hiking hydration, water bladders, keeping feet happy, avoiding aches and pains – as well as how to get out on the trail quickly.

 Everyone is different, and is also depends on the temperature and level of exertion… but a general guideline is 4 to 6 ounces every 20 minutes or so.
-Better to sip a little frequently than a lot every few hours (this is where a hydration bladder comes in handy) [Source: Backpacker Magazine, June 2005]
+Better to sip a little frequently than a lot every few hours (this is where a hydration bladder comes in handy) [Source: Backpacker Magazine “Liquid Energy: Hydration Tips”]

 Water Bottles and Bladders

-The two most common ways of carrying water on a hike are with water bottles (plastic or metal) or a water bladder inside a backpack.
+The two most common ways of carrying water on a hike are with water bottles (plastic or metal) or a water bladder (also called a reservoir) inside a backpack.

 The pack can be dedicated to the bladder with just a little room for day hike gear, or a regular backpack with a pocket to place a reservoir.
 Water bottles can be carried inside a pack, on outside pockets or in a dedicated waist belt pack.

 We prefer to use a water bladder inside our packs.
 The backpacks we use have a sleeve pocket to slip the bladder in and a hole to run the tube out and around to clip into the pack strap.
 The end of the tube has a “bite valve” that releases water when you bite on it.
 This is an easy way to drink as you hike.
 [What we use: We’ve been using Camelback reservoirs for ages.
 Pictured is our Antidote but they have a newer model available called the Crux.]